Dow Chemical Company: 1990s – transition from geographic alignment to global business units

 In the early 1990s, Dow embarked on a major structural reorganization.
 The former reporting hierarchy was geographically based, with the regional president reporting directly to the overall company president and CEO.
 The new organization combines the same businesses from different sites, irrespective of which region they belong (i.e. the vice president for Polystyrene is now in charge of these plants all over the world).

+DowBrands

+In 1998, S. C. Johnson & Son purchased Dow Chemical's DowBrands consumer products division, based in Indianapolis.
+The two business units included Home Food Management with Ziploc, Saran and Handi-Wrap; Home Care Products Fantastik, Scrubbing Bubbles and Spray'N Wash.
+The sale reflected a shift in Dow's business focus by concentrating on specialty and industrial materials.

 Union Carbide merger

 At the beginning of August 1999, Dow agreed to purchase Union Carbide Corp.
 (UCC) for $9.3 billion in stock.
 At the time, the combined company was the second largest chemical company, behind DuPont.
 This led to protests from some stockholders, who feared that Dow did not disclose potential liabilities related to the Bhopal disaster.

 William S. Stavropoulos served as president and chief executive officer of Dow from 1995 to 2000, then again from 2002 to 2004.
 He relinquished his board seat on 1 April 2006, having been a director since 1990 and chairman since 2000.
 During his first tenure, he led the purchase of UCC, which proved controversial, as it was blamed for poor results under his successor as chief executive officer, Mike Parker.
 Parker was dismissed and Stavropoulos returned from retirement to lead Dow.